 Ref.
 Question Policy Principles H1 Is there satisfactory control over works carried out in the building by contractors (e.g. hot work permits)?
-Answer Finding/Observation Finding/Observation Unknown Evidence was not available to confirm there is satisfactory control over works carried out in the building by contractors (e.g. hot work permits).
-Action/Recommendation ' Priority Due Date A documented procedure is recommended for ensuring all contractors are controlled on site and only operate within approved industry standards.
+Answe r Finding/Observation ı Unknown Evidence was not available to confirm there is satisfactory control over works carried out in the building by contractors (e.g. hot work permits).
+Action/ Recommendation Priority Due Date A documented procedure is recommended for ensuring all contractors at controlled on site and only operate within approved industry standards.
 It should include a permit to work and a hot work permit procedure where appropriate.
-All contractors should be advised of the emergency procedure hazardous areas. s.
-This re Medium 20/Dec/2022
+All contractors should be advised of the emergency procedure hazardous areas.
+This Medium 07/Dec/2022